 About: Getting Personal with Compt is a show that features individuals dedicated to building a better human experience at work.

-Most episodes are 20 minutes long.
-A wide range of workplace-related topics covered include handling grief in the workplace, the impact of lifestyle benefits, and strategies for recruitment and hiring.
+Most episodes are 40 minutes long.
+A wide range of workplace-related topics covered includes handling grief in the workplace, the impact of lifestyle benefits, and strategies for recruitment and hiring.

 HR Break Room